Your best defense is a call away Criminal Trespassing

 Charged with Criminal Trespassing?

 Were you arrested or charged with criminal trespassing?
 Does the offense involve a spouse, romantic partner, or another member of the household?
-If so, contact the Indiana domestic battery defense attorneys of The Criminal Defense Team today to learn about the available options for defending yourself against the charge.
+If so, contact the Indiana criminal defense attorneys of The Criminal Defense Team today to learn about the available options for defending yourself against the charge.

 Domestic violence covers a broad range of crimes against a person with whom the offender has a special relationship, such as a spouse or child.
 Criminal trespassing falls under the category of domestic violence.
 It can lead to a misdemeanor or felony charge depending on the circumstances of the offense.